 Plasma spraying is a thermal spray process, in which metal or ceramic powders are injected into a plasma flame in order to protect industrial components from wear and corrosion.

 The energy generated by the plasma gas–both thermal and kinetic–melts the powder particles and propels them at a high velocity onto the surface of any part requiring a protective coating.
-The particles impact the surface in a molten state, but rapidly cool to create a nearly impenetrable coating that adheres strongly to the part’s surface.
+The particles impact the surface in a molten state, but rapidly cool to create a nearly impenetrable ceramic coating that adheres strongly to the part’s surface.

+A plasma spray ceramic coating is harder and stronger than other ceramic coatings due to the application process.
 The plasma flame is capable of achieving temperatures well over 3,000 degrees Celsius, providing the high thermal energy needed to melt ceramic oxide powders, such as Zirconium Oxide and Chromium Oxide.
 No other thermal spray process has the capacity to produce enough thermal energy to melt ceramics.